 Our results so far show that insurance companies play an important role in explaining variation in underinsurance.
-Therefore, in this section, we use cross-insurer variation in underinsurance to isolate variation in coverage that is plausibly unrelated to unobserved policyholder characteristics - since such characteristics could be endogenous to both underinsurance and disaster recovery outcomes.
+In this section, we use cross-insurer variation in underinsurance to isolate variation in coverage that is plausibly unrelated to unobserved policyholder characteristics that may affect both insurance coverage decisions and disaster recovery outcomes.
 In this two-stage least squares instrumental variables model (2SLS IV), our identification assumption is that recovery outcomes are uncorrelated with the choice of insurer except through differences in their average coverage ratios.
 Supporting this assumption, our previous analysis shows little systematic difference in observable policyholder characteristics across insurers.
 However, we cannot separate the influence of the propensity to underinsure from other unobserved insurer characteristics that may influence recovery (e.g., quality of customer service or speed of paying claims).
 Still, our estimates provide a plausible baseline for the impact of underinsurance on recovery outcomes for two reasons.
 First, while insurers may vary along unobserved dimensions, differences in coverage are likely to play a first-order role in rebuilding.
 Second, estimating the bundled "insurer effect" (including unobserved quality factors that correlate with coverage) still offers a valuable insight into how insurer choice affects disaster recovery.